jine/shimboot/SHIMBOOT_BOOTLOADER_ONLY.md

 - This is a normal binwalk warning when extracting the Chrome OS kernel
 - The important components (kernel and initramfs) extract successfully
 - You can safely ignore this warning - it won't affect the bootloader

+### "Factory installation aborted" error
+- This means the ChromeOS kernel couldn't find the expected 4-partition structure
+- Ensure you're using the latest build scripts that create the minimal rootfs
+- The image must have all 4 partitions, even if partition 4 is just a dummy

 ### Boot fails with "mounting rootfs failed"
 - Verify the target partition exists and contains a valid Linux rootfs